Rauwendaal Extrusion engineering, Inc.

 Figure 1, Illustration of barrier screw

-The unique feature of the CRD barrier screw is that the barrier flight is designed to
+The unique feature of the CRD barrier screw is that

 generate elongational flow as the plastic melt passes over the barrier flight.
-This can be

 done by making the pushing flight flank of the barrier flight curved or slanted.
-This

-elongational deformation in the plastic melt.
+creates the elongational deformation in the plastic melt.

 Conventional flight CRD flight geometry